Wladastic/mini_autogpt/README.md

-# Mini-AutoGPT 🤖🚀
+# Mini-AutoGPT

-Welcome to the home of Mini-AutoGPT, the pocket-sized AI with the heart of a giant.
-Here to demonstrate that local LLMs can still rock your digital world, Mini-AutoGPT runs on pure Python 3.11 and communicates through the magic of `python-telegram-bot`.
-It's experimental, autonomous, and always ready to chat—what more could you ask for in a desktop companion?

-This Repository is mainly a demonstration for using local LLMs for fully autonomous AI.
-It is meant as a guide for readers of my Book "Unlocking the Power of Auto-GPT and Its Plugins"
+Mini-AutoGPT is a demonstration of a fully autonomous AI using local LLMs.
+It is built with Python 3.11 and uses `python-telegram-bot` for communication.
+This project serves as a guide for readers of my book "Unlocking the Power of Auto-GPT and Its Plugins" and as a preview of Sophie-AI, a more advanced autonomous AI.
+It defaults to Llama 3.1 8B and LM Studio.

-This Repository is also a Preview of Sophie-AI, a fully autonomous AI that runs on your local machine and can be used for various tasks, which acomplishes more complex thoughts and tasks than Mini-AutoGPT.
+### Important Note

+This project uses the `python-telegram-bot` library for Telegram communication.
+Please ensure you install the correct package using `python-telegram-bot`.
+Installing the `telegram` package will not work and is not supported.

 ## Table of Contents 📚